EYBlockchain/starlight/WRITEUP.md

 ## Induction :zap:

 zApps are zero-knowledge applications.
 They're like dApps (decentralised applications), but with privacy. zApps are tricky to write, but Solidity contracts are lovely to write.
-So why not try to write a zApp with Solidity?
-Zappify helps developers do just this...
+So why not try to write a zApp with Solidity? starlight helps developers do just this...

 - Write a Solidity contract
 - Add a few new privacy decorators to the contract (to get a 'Zolidity' contract)
-- Zappify that baby
+- Run `zappify` on that baby
 - Get a fully working zApp in return

 _Solidity contract --> Zolidity contract --> zappify --> zApp_